 I have some new work at the RISD MFA Painting Biennial, UFO Hunters, which is on view from October 3rd through the 19th.
 It's at the Sol Koffler Gallery at 169 Weybosset St. in Providence, RI.

-I believe, because it is absurd.
+“I believe, because it is absurd.”

 -Tertullian, as quoted by Tom Wolfe in In Advance of the Landing: Folk Concepts of Outer Space (Douglas Curran, 1985

 The Unidentified Flying Object is a site of awe and contention.
 Elusive, euphoric and fringe, it is at once ecstatic vision and anomaly, an outlandish mark faded in our skies.
 Situated in the ether of uncertainty, the UFO compels us to look up and reconsider the universe and our place within it.
 Uncertainty may hover over its meaning, yet it is this need to see what is unseen that drives imagination.Painting too requires a leap of faith.
 Unstable, it is an awe-full union of facility and mind, expanding realms beyond the obvious.
 Whether imagined in the sky, or painted on a surface, the question remains the same: “Have you recently had a close encounter?”